 Single Touch Payroll involves more than getting your payroll software upgraded.
 It impacts many parts of your business including IT, payroll and HR.
 Your employees are impacted too.
-The 1 July 2018 compliance deadline is tight.
-You can start preparing your business by following our Single Touch Payroll Checklist now.
+You can prepare your business by following our Single Touch Payroll Checklist now.
 Key highlights include:

 Appoint a Single Touch Payroll Champion

 We recommend appointing a Single Touch Payroll Champion.
 Someone within your organisation that is your Single Touch Payroll subject matter expert.
 They should be business-process driven rather than an IT expert.

 As Single Touch Payroll requires either an upgrade or replacement of your existing payroll system, the time to review your requirements is now.
 Remember that payroll is just one module in your suite of business software.
 The introduction of Single Touch Payroll presents the perfect time to reflect on whether your business systems meet your current requirements and whether there are other time-consuming manual processes that could be automated with a new system.